iucario/blog/src/data/blog/linux-cheat-sheet.md

 - `w` Show who is logged on and what they are doing.
 - `hostname`
 - `nohup <script.sh> &`
+- `jobs`
 - `kill <pid>`
+- `sudo nvme smart-log <device>`.
+Checking the SSD status.
+Probably the last thing to confirm when a database was down.
+- `systemctl status <service>`

 Network

 - `host <domain> <dns>`
 - `ufw` Uncomplicated Firewall
+- `ip addr`
+- `dig example.com`
+- `netstat -tuln`

+DNS file: `/etc/resolv.conf`

+## Notes

+An inode stores all metadata about a file, _except_ for the filename.

+Hard links:

+- Only link to a file, not a directory
+- Can't reference a file on a different disk/volume
+- Links will reference a file even if it is moved
+- Links reference inode/physical locations on the disk

+Symbolic (soft) links:

+- Can link to directories
+- Can reference a file/folder on a different hard disk/volume
+- Links remain if the original file is deleted
+- Links will NOT reference the file anymore if it is moved
+- Links reference abstract filenames/directories and NOT physical locations.
+- They have their own inode